 An ESR sensor is simple to mount on any flat surface where load or mechanical forces apply to a body.
-The product may be used on cranes, conveyor belts, bridges, wind turbine rotor blades – simply wherever load or force needs to be monitored on a mechanical structure.
+The product may be used on cranes and wind turbine rotor blades – simply wherever load or force needs to be monitored on a mechanical structure.
 Similar to all other products manufactured by Leine Linde, the ESR-sensor is suitable for use in exposed conditions and harsh environments.

 The ESR series is based on an optical encoder attached on a mechanical measuring arm which connects to the body being monitored.
 The applied force on the structure can be calculated by the subsequent system measured as a position difference by the encoder.
 As the encoder signal is transferred through a digital interface, EnDat, the signal quality, accuracy and robustness become significantly higher compared with conventional strain gauges.

 The material used in the measuring arm of the sensor unit can be adapted to match the material of the measured body.
 The purpose is to create a passive temperature compensation and further increase the overall measurement accuracy for those installations where ambient temperatures are fluctuating.